 DUI charges are always serious, but for those with commercial driver’s licenses, these accusations could endanger their entire livelihoods.
-The national drunk driving laws concerning commercial drivers are much more strict than other drunk driving laws, which is why it is so important for commercial license holders to fight these charges with the help of a skilled Vista commercial DUI attorney.
+The national drunk driving laws concerning commercial drivers are much more strict than other drunk driving laws, which is why it is so important for commercial license holders to fight these charges with the help of a skilled commercial DUI lawyer.

 The Legal Limit for Commercial Drivers